kalekundert/parametrize_from_file/docs/exceptions.rst

    :caption: test_vector.nt
    :language: nestedtext

-To write the test function, we'll make use of `Namespace.error_or`.
-This method returns a schema function that will expect every set of test parameters to specify either an *error* parameter or whatever "expected" parameters are listed as arguments (just *expected* in this case).
+To write the test function, we'll make use of `error_or`.
+This function sets up a schema that will expect every set of test parameters to specify either an *error* parameter or whatever "expected" parameters are listed as arguments (just *expected* in this case).
 Either way, the test function will receive arguments corresponding to the error *and* every "expected" parameter.
 The error argument will be a context manager that will either check that the expected error was raised (if an error was specified) or do nothing (otherwise).
-The "expected" arguments will be either be passed directly through to the test function (if no error was specified) or be replaced with |MagicMock| objects (otherwise).
-The purpose of replacing the "expected" arguments with |MagicMock| objects is to help avoid the intended exception from getting preempted by some other exception caused by an unspecified expected value.
+The "expected" arguments will be either be passed directly through to the test function (if no error was specified) or be replaced with
+|MagicMock| objects (otherwise).
+The purpose of replacing the "expected"
+arguments with |MagicMock| objects is to help avoid the intended exception from getting preempted by some other exception caused by an unspecified expected value.

 This sounds complicated, but in practice it's not bad.
 Hopefully the following example code will help make everything clear: